 The Formosa Republic was a democratic state of Taiwan that lasted for a short time.
-It was located on the Taiwan Island in 1895.
-It was formed when the Taiwan notables resisted Taiwan cession to Japan under China’s Qing Dynasty and Japan Empire.
+It was formed when the Taiwan notables resisted Taiwanese cession to Japan under China’s Qing Dynasty and Japan Empire.
 The Qing Dynasty and Japan Empire signed the Shimonoseki Treaty that saw the region taken over by Japanese armies.
 The Taiwan resistant notables declared Formosa a republic on May 23, 1895.
 The sovereign ended on October 21, 1895 when the Japanese took over Tainan capital city.

 Origin of the Shimonoseki Treaty

 China and Japan went into war in 1894.
 Japan, a few months later, captured Weihawei and Port Arthur after defeating China’s Beiyang fleet.
 Towards the end of the war, Japan stepped up efforts to ensure that Taiwan would cede from China.
 Japan and China opened peace negotiations in the Japanese city of Shimonoseki in March 1895.
 On April 17, 1895, the Treaty of Shimonoseki concluded and provided cession of Taiwan to Japan.
 Kabaya Sukenori became the first Japanese governor general of Taiwan on May 10, 1895.

 Proclamation of the Formosa Republic